-During March 2024, an Environmental Assessment certificate was issued by the Province of BC to a partnership that includes FEI's parent, FHI, who is working towards building a marine jetty at the Tilbury site.
-A federal Environmental Assessment certificate is still outstanding.
-Once constructed, the marine jetty would make use of FEI's assets at the Tilbury site, including the Tilbury Phase 1B Expansion Project that has yet to be constructed, to service marine bunkering purposes.
+During March 2024, an Environmental Assessment certificate was issued by the Province of BC and during June 2024 an Environmental Assessment certificate was issued by the federal government to a partnership that includes FEI's parent, FHI, who is working towards building a marine jetty at the Tilbury site.
+If constructed, the marine jetty would make use of FEI's assets at the Tilbury site, including the Tilbury Phase 1B Expansion Project that has yet to be constructed, to service marine bunkering purposes.